 Kyoto is the spiritual, artistic, and cultural center of Japan.
-It is also the home to a thriving tourist industry, attracting nearly five million visitors in 2009.
+It is also the home to a thriving tourist industry, attracting many millions per year.
 It is the city that all visitors to Japan go to.
 And, in recent years, more of those tourists and taking to the streets on two wheels.

 Its 17 World Heritage Sites are spread throughout the city, easily accessible.